jinbeniyama/tdr/README.md

 you can apply it for imaging data taken with other high-speed cameras (Tomo-e Gozen etc.).

+Stackmode in shift2d may affect the photometric results.
+Please carefully check it.

 ### Procedures
 1-1.
 Calibration (dark subtraction, flat-field correction)